OV3RLORDS-MODS/RBS-ATM-FIVEM/README.md

 Modification: You are permitted to modify and customize this mod to suit your preferences and needs.

 Restrictions: You are expressly prohibited from sharing, uploading, or distributing this mod to other websites or platforms without explicit permission from the OV3RLORD.
 By downloading and using this mod, you agree to abide by these terms and conditions.
-If you have any questions or would like to request permission for specific use cases, please contact the author.
+If you have any questions or would like to request permission for specific use cases, please contact ME.

 Thank you for your understanding and cooperation.